365 Things to Do in Memphis #117: Take a Break, Climb a Mound

 According to Memphis Heritage, the mounds were constructed between 400 – 700 AD and 1000 – 1500 AD.
 One of them is almost plateau-like, while the other (my favorite) has a bowl-shaped crater that’s about four feet deep in the middle of it.

-The easiest way to get to the top of the mounds is to either climb them gently or run to the top.
-They’re pretty steep, so be careful, and try to run down them at an angle.
+The easiest way to get to the top of the mounds is basically to climb them.
+They’re pretty steep, so be careful, and don’t wear dumb shoes.
+Maybe scoot/run down them at an angle.
 If it’s snowing, they’re a great place to sled (or, without snow, to surf on a piece of cardboard).

 Chickasaw Heritage Park is open from dawn until dusk every day.

 Please be respectful of the park and clean up any trash, don’t bring glass, bring pet waste bags, etc. As kind as the Metal Museum is to let folks hang out in their neighboring park and grounds, people sometimes do abuse this.
 Let’s try to prevent that.